clks278/learngit/readme.txt

 Git is a  distrbuted version control system.
-Git is free software.
-i i i ii  ii
+Git is free and great software. i i i ii  ii iiiiii
- iiiiii